kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - Layer 1 (First Position): You can choose any value (e.g., 1, 2, 3, or 4).
         - Layer 2 (Second Position): For each branch, you have three choices (all values except the one chosen for the first position).
         - Distinctiveness: In permutations, the order matters.
 For example, is a different permutation than.
-        - Structure: The tree has $n$ children at the first level, $n-1$ at the next, and continues down to 1.
+        - Structure: The tree has `n` children at the first level, `n-1` at the next, and continues down to 1.
-        - Complexity: Multiplying these choices results in a time complexity of **$n!$**.
+        - Complexity: Multiplying these choices results in a time complexity of **`n!`**.
         - Drawback: Coding this specific approach is more "annoying" because it requires removing elements from the array to expand child paths.
     - Approach 2: Insertion-Based Backtracking (The "Clever" Way)
         - This approach breaks the problem into subproblems based on generating permutations for a subset of numbers and inserting the next value into every possible position.